General Debugger Commands

 Prints the corresponding argument as an 8-bit character.

-Prints the corresponding argument as a decimal number with optional minimum field width and zero fill.
+Prints the corresponding argument as a decimal number with optional left justification, zero fill and minimum field width.

-Prints the corresponding argument as an octal number with optional minimum field width and zero fill using lowercase letters.
+Prints the corresponding argument as an octal number with optional left justification, zero fill and minimum field width.

-Prints the corresponding argument as a hexadecimal number with optional minimum field width and zero fill using lowercase letters.
+Prints the corresponding argument as a lowercase hexadecimal number with optional left justification, zero fill and minimum field width.

-Prints the corresponding argument as a hexadecimal number with optional minimum field width and zero fill using uppercase letters.
+Prints the corresponding argument as an uppercase hexadecimal number with optional left justification, zero fill and minimum field width.

 %%